KingIdee/guest-writer/articles/2018-09-06-managing-the-state-of-react-apps-with-mobx.markdown

 ## Conclusion

 In this post, you have learnt about state management in React apps.
-You learnt about the alternatives for managing state in React apps, most especially, MobX.
+You also learnt about the various alternatives for managing state in React apps, most especially, MobX.
 You were able to build an app to show the most important concepts in MobX.
-I strongly believe in using the right tools depending on the project’s requirement.
 MobX  might not be the most popular, but by far it is very easy to start with and seamless to integrate into a new or an existing application.
 I do hope that you found this tutorial worthwhile.
+Happy hacking!